pracedru/NurbSurfer/README.md

 # NurbsSurfer
 Nurbs surface gen tool

-This library profiveds non uniform retional b-splines and surfaces.
+This library profiveds non uniform rational b-splines and surfaces.
+The library is meant for wrapping in python.